-Sometimes however, interest can come from those in a position of authority: the police, over zealous border officials, traffic cops and of course the military, perhaps the most unpredictable out of all uniformed enforcers.
+Sometimes however, interest can also come from those in a position of authority: the police, zealous border officials, traffic cops and of course the military, who to me are the most unpredictable of all uniformed officials.

-From the eastern borders of the EU all the way to Thailand, soldiers play a bigger role in society than we are used to in the West.
-There are soldiers at borders between neighbouring districts, towns, counties and even in front of some national monuments.
-There are soldiers in areas of political tension or areas martyred by terrorism.
-There are soldiers in places of strategic interest such as mountain passes (even the remotest in the Himalayas), sea ports, railway stations not to mention airports and government buildings .
-Men in green or kaki coloured fatigues are never too far away in southern Asia to the point that you can find yourself being escorted by soldiers for small sections of your itinerary, too (Pakistan and Iran).
+From the eastern borders of Europe all the way to Thailand, soldiers play a bigger role in society than we are used to in the West.
+Soldiers can be found at borders between neighbouring districts, counties or municipalities and towns.
+There are soldiers in areas of political tension or affected by terrorism.
+There are soldiers in places of strategic interest such as mountain passes (even the remotest in the Himalayas), sea ports, railway stations, banks not to mention airports and govermnet buildings of various description.
+Men in green or kaki coloured fatigues are never too far away in southern Asia to the point that it’s not unusual to find yourself escorted by the same for sections of your itinerary, just like a minor dignitary might be (in Pakistan and Iran most of all).

-Clearly, the biggest worry for any solo overland traveller is the risk of being harassed by gun bearing conscripts feeling bored at a road side check point in the middle of nowhere.
-Truth is, it hardly ever happens, at least not in south or eastern Asia.
-I found the soldiery in this part of the world to be professional, diciplined and respectful.
-However, that’s not to say that dealing with the army guys is always straight forward.
+Clearly, the biggest worry for any traveller is the risk of being harassed by gun bearing conscripts feeling bored at a road side check point in the middle of nowhere.
+Truth is, this kind of thing hardly ever happens, at least not in South Asia.
+I found the soldiery in this part of the world to be professional and respectful.
+However, that’s not to say that dealing with the guys in green is always straight forward.

 There are two types of soldiers: subordinates and superiors.
-Dealing with superiors (the ones in charge) is generally less time consuming than negotiating with subordinates, but be aware that there are plenty of assholes in both categories, who might just find it entertaining to make your life difficult for an hour or so under the desert sun or tropical rain.
-This is where your motorbike, your machine comes to the rescue and should be used accordingly!
+Dealing with superiors (the ones in charge) is generally less time consuming than the subordinates.
+Nevertheless, I discovered that there are plenty of assholes in both of the above categories, the sort of guys you occasionally come across who love to throw their weight around and make your life harder for longer than necessary, just for a laugh.

-So, prop up your bike up on centre stand, take the keys from the ignition and bury them in a pocket.
-Let the garrison feel your bike up, smile be courteous, answer questions, perhaps use some local language too to enquire about where to find food, water, fuel, women (always a great one) or a place to simply crash out for the night.
-More often than not a sergent or a coporal would take control, answer my queries, sometimes even offer me a cup of tea or a coffee and then dispatch me on my way whilst the rest of the crew were still checking out the pictures on their phones.
+So, whenever flagged down by the army guys I found it best to literally prop the bike up on centre stand, take the keys from the ignition, bury them in a pocket and watch the picture taking routine unfold.
+Smile, be courteous, answer questions, perhaps use some local language, enquire about where to find good local food, water, fuel, women (always a good one) or a place to spend the night.
+I found that more often than not a sergent or a coporal would take control, answer my queries, sometimes even offer me tea or coffee and then dispatch me on my way whilst the rest of the crew were still checking out the pictures on their smart phones.

 Only once, close to the Russian border did I come across a man in green who demanded I let him ride my bike.
-In cases like this an outright refusal is the only possible option to safeguard your trip and your motorcycle.
-Stand your ground, do not give in, make sure the keys to the bike are hidden in your deepest pocket.
+In cases like this an outright refusal is the only possible way to safeguard trip and motorbike.
+Make sure the keys are away from the ignition.
 Humour always helps and I found that comparing my motorcycle to a girlfriend or a wife, something no man would want to share with another, was enough to brake the impasse with laughter and send me back on my route without further adoo.